Keir Starmer: Legal career

-Barrister
+After being called to the bar, Starmer worked predominantly in criminal defence, specialising in human rights.
+He served as a human rights adviser to the Northern Ireland Policing Board, taking silk as a Queen's Counsel in 2002.
+During his tenure as Director of Public Prosecutions and head of the Crown Prosecution Service, he handled major cases including the Stephen Lawrence murder case.
+In the 2014 New Year Honours, he was appointed a Knight Commander of the Order of the Bath (KCB) for services to law and criminal justice.

 Starmer became a barrister in 1987 at the Middle Temple, then a bencher in 2009.
 He served as a legal officer for the campaign group Liberty until 1990.
 After joining the Haldane Society of Socialist Lawyers, he was its secretary (1988–92), treasurer (1992–95) and executive committee member (1996–99).
 As part of his involvement in the Haldane Society, he joined an academic trip to the Soviet Union on the eve of its collapse in 1991, meeting the Russian chief justice Vyacheslav Lebedev, led the society's delegation to Northern Ireland during the Troubles, and organised the UK delegation to the 14th Congress of the International Association of Democratic Lawyers in Cape Town in 1996, meeting President Nelson Mandela.
-Starmer co-founded Doughty Street Chambers in 1990 and worked as its member primarily on human rights matters.
+Starmer joined the newly founded Doughty Street Chambers in 1990 and worked primarily on human rights matters.

 Starmer has been called to the Bar in several Caribbean countries, where he defended convicts sentenced to the death penalty.
 In 1999, he was a junior barrister on Lee Clegg's appeal.
 Starmer assisted Helen Steel and David Morris in the McLibel case, at the trial and appeal in English courts, also representing them before the European Court of Human Rights.
 Starmer was appointed Queen's Counsel on 9 April 2002, aged 39.
 In the same year, he became joint head of Doughty Street Chambers.
 In 2005 Starmer called his Queen's Counsel appointment "odd" as he had previously expressed support for the abolition of the monarchy.

 Starmer wrote legal opinions and marched in protest against the Iraq War following the 2003 invasion of Iraq, and said in 2015 that he believed the war was "not lawful under international law because there was no UN resolution expressly authorising it".
 He defended one of the Fairford Five who broke into the RAF Fairford military air base in 2003 and disabled equipment in order to disrupt military operations at the start of the Iraq War.